 Provide a brief description (no more than 2 pages) of the proposed project.
-This summary does not count toward the 20-page narrative page limit.
-Programs applying for Corrections Program funding may add an additional page to the total narrative section.
-Include the number of learners in English Language Acquisition (ELA), Adult Basic Education (ABE), and Adult Secondary Education (ASE) to be served during Fiscal Year 2020-2021.
-Specifically address Family Literacy, Workplace Education, and/or Correctional Education if proposing to provide any of these services.
-Include the applicant's mission statement.
+This summary does not count toward the 10-page narrative page limit.
+Include the number of learners in English Language Acquisition (ELA), to be served during Fiscal Year 2020-2021.
 If applicant's proposed program is part of a larger organization, explain how its work fits into the larger organization's mission and vision.